 A floss threader allows you to pull floss behind the braces wire very easily.

-Using a floss threader is going to shave a number of minutes off your dental hygiene regimen.
+Using a floss threader is going to shave several minutes off your dental hygiene regimen.
 You can get a floss threaders at pharmacies or supermarkets in the dental care section.
 Your orthodontist may have sample threaders they can provide you with to try before purchasing a full bag.

 How to use a Floss Threader to remove Food Residue

 - Place a waxed flossing string on the threader

 - Insert the clear plastic needle under the wire of the braces.
 Gently pull the floss throughout the cable.
 Keep the floss threader in a single hand.

 - Wrap the floss around your index fingers to offer you much more control over the thin thread.

 - Lightly press the floss between the 2 teeth, and glide it up and down across the sides of each teeth.

 - Gently pull the floss away from between the teeth, and pull the floss away from behind the wire.

 - Rethread the floss threader, and duplicate the procedure on the following set of teeth.